BioinformaticsDataPracticum2026/adrenal-pancreas-open-chromatin/README.md

 #### Foreground sets
 - Mouse-specific open chromatin regions: `mouse_specific.bed`
 - Human-specific open chromatin regions: `human_specific.bed`
-- Conserved human peaks mapped in mouse coordinates: `conserved_human_in_mouse.bed`
-- Conserved mouse peaks mapped in human coordinates: `conserved_mouse_in_human.bed`

 #### Background strategy
-We used relevant peak sets rather than the whole genome as background, because the goal was to compare functional enrichment within experimentally observed regulatory regions rather than across all genomic bases.
+We used species-matched OCR peak universes rather than the whole genome as background, because the goal was to evaluate functional enrichment within experimentally observed regulatory regions rather than across all genomic bases.

-In practice, enrichment was evaluated within species-matched peak universes so that species-specific and conserved peak sets were compared against biologically relevant regulatory backgrounds.
+Specifically:
+- Mouse-specific regions were tested against `mouse_pancreas_ocr.processed.bed`
+- Human-specific regions were tested against `human_pancreas_ocr.processed.bed`

+This background design provides a more biologically appropriate comparison framework by restricting enrichment to accessible regulatory regions detected in each species.

+#### Note on conserved peak sets
+Although conserved peak files were generated during earlier cross-species comparisons, they were not included in the final GO enrichment analysis.
+This decision was made because the conserved peak projections showed inconsistent regulatory composition after promoter/enhancer stratification, suggesting that they were not reliable for downstream functional enrichment.

 ### Main script
 - `scripts/task4_GO.R`